renatoathaydes/jb/CONTRIBUTING.md

 # assuming jbuild-x-y-z.jar is in the working dir
 cp jbuild-x-y-z.jar "$JBUILD_HOME/jbuild.jar"

-# remove the current embedded jar
+# empty the contents of the current embedded jar
-rm lib/src/jbuild_jar.g.dart
+dartle emptyGeneratedAssets

 # build jb
 dartle build